DataONEorg/d1_client_bash/README.rst

 :d1logrecords: Retrieve log records from a node.

 :d1mysubject.py: A Python script that parses a PEM certificate and reports the subject string as expected by DataONE services

-:d1noderegister: Used by node operators to register a node in a DataONE environment.
+:d1noderegister: Used by node operators to register a node in a DataONE environment

-:d1nodes:
+:d1nodes: List the nodes in a DataONE environment

+:d1nodeupdate: Used by node operators to notify Coordinating Nodes of a change in the node description information

+:d1piddiff: Report on the difference in PIDs between two nodes (typically a MN and a CN)

+:d1pidinfo: Lookup information about a PID.

+:d1ping: Perform a ping operation on a DataONE node

+:d1resolve: Resolve the location of an identifier

+:d1search: Search the solr index available on a Coordinating Node

+:d1subject: Wrapper for the d1mysubject.py script

+:d1sysmeta: Show the System Metadata for an object

 Examples
 --------